-Imac Pro I7 4k is a very powerful computer with an excellent screen and a ton of ports.
+iMac Pro I7 4k is a potent computer with an excellent screen and many ports.
 It starts at $2,899, but that’s not the right price for most people.
-If you don’t need all the extras in the top-of-the line model, it’s easy to find an imac pro i7 4k that is more affordable without sacrificing too much power or versatility.
+If you don’t need all the extras in the top-of-the-line model, it’s easy to find an iMac pro i7 4k that is more affordable without sacrificing too much power or versatility.
 Here’s what you need to know about these computers before buying one:

 Top imac pro i7 4k you can buy